Booty (Jennifer Lopez song): Storyline and reception

 According to Marc Inocencio of RyanSeacrest.com:

 Katie Atkinson of Billboard claimed that the video "delivers exactly what the song promises," also noting that "Nicki Minaj's 'Anaconda' feels downright subtle next to this bootyfest."
 Lucas Villa of AXS drew a similar comparison, writing, "[Lopez and Azalea] certainly give Nicki Minaj's 'Anaconda' video a run for its money with their literal cheek-to-cheek moments."
 Idolator's Robbie Daw praised the video and compared it to Kylie Minogue's "Sexercize", released earlier in the year.
 Jessica Hyndman of MTV News cited the "plenty of booty" in the video, the "hot oil", "the stiletto heels," the "sexy silhouettes", the "girl on girl grinding" and "J.LO's signature moves" as the "5-star recipe for a perfect music video."
 Bruna Nessif of E!
 Online wrote that "the video was a big sequence of bouncing bundonkadonk shots, which was great but also a little annoying because it's hard to focus," but ultimately claimed that "Iggy and J.Lo prove that they're the ultimate #TwerkTeam."
 Katie Hasty of HitFix was disappointed with the lack of dancing in the video, claiming that "Lopez – world-class dancer – doesn't really dance here.
 It's sexy, but I thought this was about booties on the dance floor and now I want my money back," also calling the video "generic".
 Eric Renner Brown of Entertainment Weekly described the video as "elegant and seductive", noting that it's also "seductively highbrow".
 It was named as one of the most unforgettable videos of the year by Cosmopolitan.

+In France, the music video was broadcast on some music channels after 10 p.m. following explicit suggestive content (twerk, spanking, nudity), lascives dance moves and raunchy scenes.